hernantas/type-io/README.md

 })
 ```

-In above code, you can access `users` by using `users[0].id` or `users[0].firstName` but since its an not class instance rather than plain object, you cannot call `getName()` method on it
+In above code, you can access `users` by using `users[0].id` or `users[0].firstName` and it is valid in Javascript.
+However, since its an not class instances rather than plain objects, you cannot call `getName()` method on it.

+### Problem #2

-Othertime we want to transform our class instance to different form of object format such as BSON object when working with MongoDb or to String only for other purpose.
+In addition, we also want to transform our class instance to different form of object format.
+Eventhough we don't really need to care about data outside our model, we still need the transform our data to be formatted in such a way that compatible with others such as database or client.

+For example, when we need to output our model to BSON object when working with MongoDb, it need to be shaped into:

 BSON:
 ```ts